dwroble/front-end-portfolio/README.md

 Files are in the branch typescript-project

-You can view project by opening browser and navigating to http://my-typescript-poc.s3-website.us-east-2.amazonaws.com/html/
+You can view project by opening a web browser and navigating to http://my-typescript-poc.s3-website.us-east-2.amazonaws.com/html/